sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 The best-track data is typically at a 3-hourly temporal resolution, irrespective of the data source.

 Regional marine heatwaves in the NIO have been computed from **NOAA OISST v2.1** 0.25˚ resolution daily sea surface temperature (SST) data [[LINK]](https://www.ncei.noaa.gov/products/optimum-interpolation-sst).
-Computation of MHWs was undertaken by Mr. Ligin Joseph (PhD student at School of Ocean and Earth Science, University of Southampton), a collaborator of this project, the code for which has been hosted on his GitHub profile as a repository [[LINK]](https://github.com/ligin1/Marine-Heat-Waves).
+Computation of MHWs was undertaken by Mr Ligin Joseph (PhD student at the School of Ocean and Earth Science, University of Southampton), a collaborator of this project, the code for which has been hosted on his GitHub profile as a repository [[LINK]](https://github.com/ligin1/Marine-Heat-Waves).

-> For MHW masks used in `preprocessing.ipynb` haven't been hosted on this repository due to space limitations.
-Please email Mr. Joseph (l.joseph@soton.ac.uk) or me (sg13n23@soton.ac.uk) if you want to request access to those datafiles.
+> The MHW masks used in `preprocessing.ipynb`, and ERA5 3-hourly gridded data used in part of `analysis.ipynb` haven't been hosted on this repository due to space limitations.
+Please email me (sg13n23@soton.ac.uk) or Mr. Joseph (l.joseph@soton.ac.uk) if you want to request access to those data files.

 ## Repository Structure